norman-ml/norman_sdk_python/README.md

 ## 4. Optional - Upload your own model

-Uploading a model is the first step to making it available through Norman’s managed inference API.
-You provide the model’s metadata, assets (such as weights), and input/output definitions - Norman handles storage, indexing, and deployment.

-Once uploaded, you can run it from anywhere using the Norman SDK.
+Norman provides a large selection of ready to run AI models.
+If you want to deploy your own model, you can provide the model files, define the input and output signatures and configure the user interface.

+You can use the SDK to deploy your model to the Norman servers, letting you run it just as you would run any other model in the model library.

 ---